benedictchapman/benedictchapman.github.io/_posts/2020-09-27-finished-wordmarks.md

 date: 27 September 2020
 ---

 The vast bulk of the work in creating the form of my final logo was done last week.
 This week involved some minor modifications, creating a compound object from the paths and then working with the stroke and other functions to form the final logos.
-It looks like it is just finishing work, but it took as much, if not more effort than the previous week.
+This list of tasks might tive the impression that it is just finishing work, but it took as much, if not more effort than the previous week.

 ## Tweaks

 There were a couple of things that I was slightly disappointed with in the form I had generated at the end of the last week.

 Firstly, the narrowest parts of the logo were too narrow.
 When the outline was filled in, these narrows parts would represent where the pen that might have drawn the letters was drawing just a fine line.
 There were two problems with this.
-Firstly, I didn't want to make it look like it been drawn with a pen.
-I didn't want to make it look like it *wasn't*, but I didn't want that aspect of the line shape to be overt.
+Firstly, I didn’t want to make it look like it been drawn with a pen.
+I didn’t want to make it look like it *wasn’t*, but I didn’t want that aspect of the line shape to be overt.
 Also, the logo might be reproduced at a small size, for which the thin lines might not be easily visible.

 My second concern was that the flourish at the top of the L might be making it look subliminially like a P. While I did love the fine line of the flourish, I felt it had to be modified slightly to emphasise that it is a flouish.